bluehalo/graphql-fhir/FAQ.md

 ```

 ## Resource configuration
-By default, we support almost all the resources from STU3(3.0.1) and DSTU2(1.0.2).
-We allow you to turn on or off entire versions very easily.
-We also allow you to turn off individual profiles or even capabilities within a profile if you desire.
+By default, we support almost all the resources from R4(4.0.0), STU3(3.0.1), and DSTU2(1.0.2).
+Since most teams will not need to support all the resources for all three versions, we make it very easy to disable resources or even entire versions.
+Furthermore, you can disable operations at the resource level incase you only want to support read or something similar.

+### Version configuration
 To configure which version you want to support, add/remove a value to the `VERSION` constant in `src/config.js`.
 You just need to make sure you have a corresponding set of resources in `src/resources`.
+So if you only want to support R4, just remove the `1_0_2` and `3_0_1` entries.

 In order to explain how to configure a specific profile, let's walk through an example of configuring the patient profile and completely disabling the observation profile for version 1.0.2.